Visceral-Project/EvaluateSegmentation/README.md

 		MUTINF: Mutual Information
 		FALLOUT: Fallout (false positive rate)
 		COEFVAR: Coefficient of Variation
-		AVGDIST: Average Distance (in voxel or millimeter according to -unit)
+		AVGDIST: Average Hausdorff Distance (in voxel or millimeter according to -unit)
+		bAVD: Balanced Average Hausdorff Distance (new metric, publication sumitted, will be given here once accepted)
 		HDRFDST: Hausdorff Distance in voxels HDRFDST@0.95@ means use 0.95 quantile to avoid outliers.
 Default is quantile of 1 which means exact Hausdorff distance  (in voxel or millimeter according to -unit)
 		VARINFO: Variation of Information
 		PROBDST: Probabilistic Distance